 Vanessa Gemayel: background

 Vanessa Gemayel is a young Lebanese artist living in Beirut.
 She combines a vibrant, gorgeous visual style with thoughtful political and social commentary about the middle eastern city where she’s spent much of her life.
-(Having fled her first war-torn country of residence, Liberia, her family lived in the US for a number of years and then returned to their homeland, Lebanon, after its civil war ended.)
+(Vanessa was born in Paris and lived there before moving with her family to Liberia.
+The family had to flee Liberia when war broke out; they then lived in the US for a number of years before returning to their homeland, Lebanon, after its civil war ended.)

 One of Vanessa’s recurrent themes is the destruction of the beautiful traditional architecture that gave Beirut its unique atmosphere.
 The old buildings are being replaced by generic modern buildings that could be anywhere in the world.

 Another of her themes is the harmful impact on life in Lebanon of moneyed interests and social pressures for status and glamour.
 She often uses words – written into her paintings or simply as their titles – to great satirical effect.

 Vanessa earned a postgraduate diploma from Chelsea College of Art in London.
 She has exhibited in Paris at the Centre Vendome pour les Arts Plastiques, and in Beirut.
 Her “Les Rois Mages” (The Three Magi, above) was selected for the Sursock Museum’s Salon D’Automne exhibition in 2009.
 Another of her paintings, “Rue à caractère traditionnel,” was shown in the 2010 International Art Exhibition: Lebanese Diaspora, at the Dome City Center in Beirut.